Educational Materials and Informative Publishing

 In 1825 the Marquis de Lafayette, during the course of a one-year tour of the United States, visited the new state of Alabama, his first time west of the Appalachian Mountains.
 For nine days he journeyed along the Federal Road, one of the first government-made roads connecting the far ends of the nation, through the Creek Nation still existing but actually doomed to cease, and down the Alabama River on one of the earliest steam boats.
 Where did he go?
 If he did the trip today, what would he see?
 What would be the same?
 What would be different?
 And how would you follow along with him on modern roads?

-"Nine Days Traveling" is your guidebook to the 37 places and route
+"Nine Days Traveling" is your guidbook to the 37 places and the route

 Lafayette took through the state, with driving directions, modern maps,